fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://www.ezequiel.tech/2020/05/rce-in-cloud-dm.html">-RCE in Google Cloud Deployment Manager</a>

+<a href="https://mikey96.medium.com/what-if-you-could-deposit-money-into-your-betting-account-for-free-24f6690aff46">-What if you could deposit money into your Betting account for free?
+Oh wait where has this 25k came from</a>

 <a href="https://hackerone.com/reports/1103582">-HackerOne Jira integration plugin Leaked JWT to unauthorized jira users</a>

 <a href="https://www.hackerone.com/blog/rise-idor">-THE RISE OF IDOR</a>